animotionjs/animotion/packages/docs/src/routes/docs/creating-slides/+page.md

 ## Using components

-Stateful slides are easier to split into separate components.
+Components are a great way to organize, and make your code more reusable.

 <Components />